Stratifications in good reductions of Shimura varieties of abelian type: Central leaves

 The proposition also indicates how to relate central leaves to the group theoretic object $C(G,\mu)$.
 For $x\in \ES_{K_{p},\overline{\kappa}}(G,X)(\overline{\kappa})$, we can find $x_0\in \ES_{K_{p},\overline{\kappa}}(G,X)^+(\overline{\kappa})$ which is in the same central leaf as $x$.
 Noting that $x_0$ lifts to $\widetilde{x_0}\in \ES_{K_{1,p},\overline{\kappa}}(G_1,X_1)^+(\overline{\kappa})$ whose image in $C(G,\mu)$ depends only on $x$, we get a well defined map whose fibers are central leaves of $\ES_{K_{p},\overline{\kappa}}(G,X)$.

 Now we can pass to general Shimura varieties of abelian type.
 Let $(G,X)$ be a Shimura datum of abelian type (\emph{not adjoint in general}) with good reduction at $p$.
 Let $(G^\adj,X^\adj)$ be its adjoint Shimura datum, and $(G_1,X_1)$ be a Shimura datum of Hodge type satisfying the two conditions in Lemma \ref{Kisin's lemma} with respect to $(G^\adj,X^\adj)$.
+In particular the center $Z_{G_1}$ is connected.
+By Lemma \ref{iden C(G,mu)}, we have $C(G_1,\mu_1)\cong C(G^\adj,\mu)$, and by the above discussions, we have a commutative diagram